-Looking for a recipe for a smoothie bowl without banana?
+Looking for a recipe for a low carb smoothie bowl without banana?
 Look no further.
 The secret to making a creamy smoothie bowl that is low in sugar is to use frozen cauliflower as the base.
 The berries add a low glycemic index sweetness that allows for the addition of some sneaky greens.

 “Cauliflower, alongside other cruciferous vegetables, is high in phytonutrients carotenoids and flavonoids, as well as glucosinolates which are virtually exclusive to this group.
 Glucosinolates have been strongly associated with reducing cancer risk.”

 Why Make This Low Carb Smoothie Bowl with Cauliflower and Greens

 When we think smoothies, we often think banana, dairy and even juice.
 The fluid consistency of smoothies and smoothie bowls means they pass through to our digestive tract relatively quickly, and the natural sugars (from the fruit and/or dairy) are released into our bloodstream quickly, resulting in a post-smoothie blood sugar spike.
 Being conscious of the carbohydrate content of smoothies helps prevent any large fluctuations in our blood sugar levels.

 Banana-Free Low Carb Smoothies

 We eat more bananas than any other fruit, more than apples and oranges combined.
 Unfortunately, the Cavendish variety, which is often the only one we have access to in the grocery store, is lower in overall antioxidant value than almost all other fruit in the grocery store, except for melons, papaya, and pineapple (1).

 The majority of the bananas we have in our grocery stores come from Central America.
 Some consumers may be conscious of not only the associated food mileage but also of poor working conditions and environmental standards of the Banana Industry.

 Low Carb Smoothies for Diabetics